PhantomCreation/wslave/README.md

 *Short list*: ruby, git, docker with docker-compose, \*nix/POSIX compliant terminal/shell.

 *Detailed list*
-0. A user who belongs to the 'www-data' group (only required to set write permissions for Docker).
+1. A user who belongs to the 'www-data' group (only required to set write permissions for Docker).
-1. A newer version of ruby and usable ruby gems setup.
+2. A newer version of ruby and usable ruby gems setup.
 Ruby packages on some systems may not allow gem installation.
 We generally recommend RVM.
-2. A properly installed Git.
+3. A properly installed Git.
-3. A full Docker installation including docker-compose.
+4. A full Docker installation including docker-compose.
-4. A working and accessable installation of PHP composer.
+5. A working and accessable installation of PHP composer.
-5. A POSIX compliant terminal/shell.
-For example the "Docker Quickstart Terminal" will work fine in Windows.
-Pretty much anything will work in Linux or OSX.
+6. Preferably a POSIX compliant shell with standard tools such as BASH/DASH/ZSH in Linux, OS-X, or MSYS2 or WSL2 in Windows.

 Re: Windows
 -----------
-If you have all of the above set up correctly there should be no issue in getting this to work.
-On a Linux installation this should only take a few minutes to set up properly, but Windows can be excessively difficult to set up correctly.
-You basically can't use the standard CMD shell, and power shell seems intent on completely breaking any \*nix style tool you install in very subtle ways if it will run them at all.
-You'll need to use a POSIX compatible shell with paths set up correctly, such as MSYS2 or the Bash shell that comes with many tools like Git for Windows.
-You'll need to take special care you have your path set so the Docker commands are accessible to your POSIX compatible shell.
-You will also need to make sure Docker is initialized and running before you run any wslave server commands; this can usually be done simply by opening the "Docker Quick Start Terminal" if you are running a non-Pro installation of Windows.
+wslave is not actively maintained on Windows but as of this writing it has been tested and runs under WSL2, and if you have a Pro installation it can be run under MSYS2, CMD with POSIX tools enabled (ls, cd, mkdir, chown, chmod...), and PowerShell.
+Running under WSL2 is fairly easy, simply install Ruby, Docker, etc. and add your user to the www-data group.
+Running under MSYS2 requires you install Ruby, PHP, etc. within MSYS2 and set your environment variables properly to allow docker and docker-compose to be run from within MSYS2.
+Running from CMD or PowerShell require regular Windows Ruby installations and probably some tweaking of your environment.

+We definitely recommend you use WSL2 under Windows as it maintains the higest compatibility with the lowest ammount of setting and tweaking environment variables.

 Installation
 ============